How Does EPICS Count?

 Biomedical Engineering

-• All EPCS courses, up to a maximum of three (3) credits can be used on the Technical Elective Plan of Study.
+- Up to three (3) EPCS credits may be used on the Technical Elective Plan of Study.

 Chemical Engineering